-Born in 1990, he started his musical studies as a cellist and graduated at the Hochschule für Musik Detmold (Germany) after studying with Eulàlia Subirà, Lluís Claret, María de Macedo and Xenia Jankovic.
-In this artistic discipline he was awarded international prizes, as the Pau Casals Scholarship.
-In 2013 he was accepted in the same university to start his singing studies and later graduated suma cum laude from the Conservatori del Liceu in Barcelona under the mentorship of Dolors Aldea.
-He has attended master classes with Dalton Baldwin, Matthias Goerne, Thomas Hampson, Wolfgang Rieger and Furio Zanasi.
+Born in 1990, he began his musical studies as a cellist and graduated with honors from the Hochschule für Musik Detmold (Germany) after training with Eulàlia Subirà, Lluís Claret, and María de Macedo.
+In 2013 he was admitted to the same university to pursue vocal studies and later graduated summa cum laude from the Conservatori del Liceu in Barcelona under the guidance of Dolors Aldea.
+He has received masterclasses from Dalton Baldwin, Matthias Goerne, Thomas Hampson, Wolfram Rieger, and Furio Zanasi.

 FerranAlbrich MayZircus LAuditori 01w